Charles Patrick Davis, MD, PhD

 Gastroenteritis is a very common disease; most people are at some risk of encountering the wide-spread causes (mainly viral and bacterial).
 This risk is due to poor hygiene of people with the disease (for example, infants, children, or some food handlers).
 Some people have higher risk for infection; for example, individuals on cruise ships or those who live or work in crowded conditions like child care centers, dorms, or barracks, because of the higher chance that an infected person will come in contact with many other people, and rapidly spread the causative agent.

 Infants, children and some adults (elderly, immunodepressed) are at risk of developing dehydration with gastroenteritis because they may lose fluids more rapidly than normal adults.
-In addition, patients treated with antibiotics hve their normal bacterial flora supressed; this can allow for other pathogens, especially C. difficile, to multiply and cause infection.
-Women who are pregnant are not at any greater risk if they stay well hydrated; if they do not, they may put themselves and their baby at risk of dehydration and it's complications such as kidney failure, electrolyte abnormalities, shock and fetal death.
+In addition, patients treated with antibiotics have their normal bacterial flora suppressed; this can allow for other pathogens, especially C. difficile, to multiply and cause infection.
+Women who are pregnant are not at any greater risk if they stay well hydrated; if they do not, they may put themselves and their baby at risk of dehydration and its complications such as kidney failure, electrolyte abnormalities, shock and fetal death.

 Viewers share their comments